-(1) The modules offered in the Master academic programme "Matter to Life" are comprised of course units of the following types:

-- a) lectures (V),

-- b) tutorials on lectures (Ü),

-- c) practical courses (P),

-- d) seminars (S).

-a) Lectures are used for conveying fundamental and specialist scientific knowledge and methodological understanding by means of coherent presentation of larger sub-sections of subject area.
-They open the way to broadening and deepening knowledge in private study.

-b) Tutorials will be offered in conjunction with the lectures.
-They give students the opportunity, in working on illustrative problems, to apply and consolidate the material they have worked on and to self-monitor their level of knowledge.

-c) Practical courses have the objective of conveying methodological knowledge, promoting understanding of the interrelations between facts by inductive understanding of physical interrelations and building experience by working on practical tasks.
-The experimental demonstration, consolidation and application of the material that has been worked on and the transmission of fundamental knowledge and skills in the implementation and evaluation of physical experiments and the interpretation of their results take place in a practical course. d) Seminars address the treatment of special technical problems.
+- (1) The modules offered in the Master's degree programme "Matter to Life" are comprised of course units of the following types: - a) lectures (V), - b) tutorials on lectures (Ü), - c) practical courses (P), - d) seminars (S). - a) Lectures are used for conveying fundamental and specialist scientific knowledge and methodological understanding by means of coherent presentation of larger sub-sections of subject area.
+They open the way to broadening and deepening knowledge in private study. - b) Tutorials will be offered in conjunction with the lectures.
+They give students the opportunity, in working on illustrative problems, to apply and consolidate the material they have worked on and to self-monitor their level of knowledge. - c) Practical courses have the objective of conveying methodological knowledge, promoting understanding of the interrelations between facts by inductive understanding of physical interrelations and building experience by working on practical tasks.
+The experimental demonstration, consolidation and application of the material that has been worked on and the transmission of fundamental knowledge and skills in the implementation and evaluation of physical experiments and the interpretation of their results take place in a practical course. - d) Seminars address the treatment of special technical problems.
 In them, the students are expected to learn how to work on complex scientific questions independently and to give a talk on this in front of specialists of their own subject and other subjects in an appropriate manner and also to acquire the ability for critical scientific discussion.

-§7 Examination board
+§ 7 Examination board

-1The Faculty of Physics shall form a joint examination board for the "Physics" bachelor's degree programme and the consecutive "Physics" Master degree programme and the consecutive "Matter to Life" Master degree programme to organise the examinations and to perform all the responsibilities assigned by the APO and these examination and study regulations.
-2More specific details shall be regulated by the examination and study regulations for the "Physics" bachelor's degree programme.
+1The Faculty of Physics shall form a joint examination board for the Bachelor's degree programme "Physics" and the consecutive Master's degree programme "Physics" and the consecutive Master's degree programme "Matter to Life" to organise the examinations and to perform all the responsibilities assigned by the APO and these examination and study regulations.
+2More specific details shall be regulated by the examination and study regulations for the Bachelor's degree programme "Physics".